waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     * `WATER` (Requires HM03 Surf).
     * `BREAKABLE_ROCK` (Requires Rock Smash).
 *   **Complex Tiles:**
-    *   `WARP_CARPET_LEFT/RIGHT/DOWN`: Activated by pressing the indicated direction while standing on the tile.
+    *   `WARP_CARPET_DOWN`: Activated by pressing 'Down' while standing on the tile.
-    *   `Push-Down Trap`: A `FLOOR` tile that, when stepped on, pushes the player down one tile.
     *   `PIT`: A hole in the floor that acts as a warp.
-The destination seems fixed.
 Stepping on it triggers the warp.

-### Unverified Tile Types & Mechanics
-*   None at this time.

 ### Other Mechanics
 *   **Object Impassability:** All Map Objects (NPCs, items, signs, etc.) are impassable.